danlobo1999/deep-audiobook-tuner/README.md

 7. <a href="#Results">Results</a>
 8. <a href="#References">References</a>

 ## <a name="About">**1.
 About**</a>

 Audiobooks are being used on a regular basis by hundreds of users.
 However most audiobooks do have background music or in some cases very generic soundtracks.
 This system aims to develop unique and emotionally relevant soundtracks for audiobook recordings.

 To extract the sentiments from the audiobook, we use a hybrid sentiment analysis approach consisting of text as well as audio sentiment analysis.
 The text sentiment model is a product of transfer learning on [Google's BERT language model](https://github.com/google-research/bert).
 Both the text as well as the audio model have been trained on four emotions: Anger, Happiness, Neutral and Sadness.

 In order to perform text sentiment analysis, we require the transcripts of the audiobook.
 We are using IBM's [Watson Speech to Text](https://www.ibm.com/in-en/cloud/watson-speech-to-text) to transcribe the audiobooks.

-The audio sentiment model is a fully connected Dense Neural Network with three hidden layers.
+The audio sentiment model is a fully connected Dense Neural Network with four hidden layers.
 It takes in audio features as its input which are extracted from the audiobooks using [Librosa.](https://github.com/librosa/librosa)

 For music generation, we've implemented [bearpelican's](https://github.com/bearpelican/) approach.
 They created a music generation model using transformers and built using the [fastai library](https://github.com/fastai/fastai).
 We are using their MusicTransformer model which uses [Transformer-XL](https://github.com/kimiyoung/transformer-xl) to take a sequence of music notes and predict the next note.
-A huge Thank you! to bearpelican and do check out their [project]([musicautobot](https://github.com/bearpelican/musicautobot)).
+A huge Thank you! to bearpelican and do check out their [project](<[musicautobot](https://github.com/bearpelican/musicautobot)>).

 Given below is the workflow of our system:

 <p align="center">
     <img src = "images/HowTheSytemWorks.PNG">
 </p>

 ## <a name="Structure">**2.
 Folder Structure**</a>